Egypt–Jordan relations: History

 The ties between Jordan and Egypt share a long history, stretching from the time of Pharaoh Akhenaten, whose writing mentioned areas in modern-day Jordan several times.
 Earliest records of trade dated back to the First Dynasty of Egypt, with Egyptian copper tools found in today's Jordan.

+In April 2025, the Jordanian Ministry of Tourism announced the discovery of a hieroglyphic inscription featuring the royal cartouche of Egyptian warrior king Ramses III (1186 _1155 BCE) in Wadi Rum in southern Jordan, which refers to a military or a commercial campaign reflecting the ancient Egyptian influence in Jordan and the ancient relationship between the two countries.

 Afterwards, Egypt and Jordan both came under the control of Nabataeans, Arabia Petraea of the Roman Empire, then Palaestina Salutaris of the Byzantine Empire.
 After the Muslim conquest of the Levant, both regions became part of the Ayyubid Dynasty, Fatimid Caliphate, Mamluk Sultanate, and finally Ottoman Empire.

 Following the collapse of the Ottoman Empire, both Egypt and Jordan became under British rule, with the Sultanate of Egypt and Emirate of Transjordan respectively.
 During this time, the Palestine Railways had a line connecting the Sinai Peninsula with the East Bank.
 Israel captured most of those lines after the 1948 Arab-Israeli war.